 An arena is called, “Rocket Racer,” named after one of Rodriguez’ kids.

 Juni does his impression of narrating like a private eye in a neo-noir film.
-Speaking of neo-noir films, Rodriguez went on direct Frank Miller’s Sin City.
+Speaking of neo-noir films, Rodriguez went on to direct Frank Miller’s Sin City.

 Elijah Wood & George Clooney make cameo appearances.